JeePeeTee/Rider-XAF-Live-Templates/README.md

 ## Installation

-To use these templates, place the files in the following directory:
+To use these templates, add them via: File | Settings and use action in bottom left corner [Manage Layers]

-This file is located /Users/{User Name}/AppData/Roaming/JetBrains/{Rider Version}/resharper-host/
+Select this computer and use the [Import From...] action.

 ## Available Live Templates